 September 20, 2018

-Steven Holt, Chair of Mandelbaum Barrett's Tax, Trusts & Estates Practices recently authored an article for ROI-NJ on the IRS Tax Amnesty Programs for those with undisclosed holdings overseas and issues a warning that the IRS increasingly wants to know about your money overseas.
+Steven Holt, Chair of Mandelbaum Barrett PC's Tax, Trusts & Estates Practices recently authored an article for ROI-NJ on the IRS Tax Amnesty Programs for those with undisclosed holdings overseas and issues a warning that the IRS increasingly wants to know about your money overseas.
 Read what Holt cautions here.

 Tax, Trusts & Estates Chair Steve Holt Talks About Brand Value and Business Succession Marketing